westondcrewe/twitter_postgres_indexes/README.md

 We will not use github actions in this assignment, since this assignment uses too much disk space and computation.
 In general, there are no great techniques for benchmarking/testing programs on large datasets.
-The best solution is to test on small datasets (like we did for the first version of twitter\_postgres), and carefully design those tests so that they ensure good performance on the large datasets.
+The best solution is to test on small datasets (like we did for the first versions of twitter\_postgres), and carefully design those tests so that they ensure good performance on the large datasets.
 We're not following this procedure, however, to ensure that you get some actual practice with these larger datasets.